FHA Home Mortgage Loan in San Diego - UFMIPCraftsman Home

 FHA Credit Scores

 FHA Does not have a Credit Score policy but lenders impose their own guidelines.
-At the time this is written (August 2009) many lenders have recently increased their minimum FICO score to 640.
-There are still a few that allow home buyers to have a 620 credit score and I have only one San Diego investor who will accept credit scores down to 580 on a case-by-case basis.
+At the time this is revised (July 2014) many lenders have recently reduced their minimum FICO score to 620.
+There are a few lenders that allow home buyers to have a credit scores down to 580 on a case-by-case basis.

 August 2009 - FHA Home Mortage Loan in San Diego - UFMIP